 If you are 55 years of age or older you can contribute an additional $1,000.00

-If you become an eligible to participate on the first day of December, you can still contribute the entire maximum amount.
+If you become eligible to participate on the first day of December, your annual max is prorated by month.
+You would be eligible to contribute 1/12th of the annual max.

 Beginning the first month that you are enrolled in Medicare, your contribution drops to zero.

-Any contributions in excess of the maximum amount are not deductible are subject to tax.
+Any contributions in excess of the maximum amount are not deductible and are subject to tax.

 Employer-paid contributions show in your account within the first 5 days of the month. (ie: January 1-5th).